claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 - Get mobile working how you want it
 	- Do this as soon as possible, so there's not too much indexing needed
 	- The first time you open on mobile, it'll sync and you'll be asked to enable plugins - click "Trust author and enable plugins"
-	- You'll also have ti wait for indexing to happen
+	- You'll also have to wait for indexing to happen
 	- Now you might want to do things like...
 		-
 ## css snippets